openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/advanced_settings.rst

 Do not change this setting.

 ==================================
 Certificates Display Behavior
 ==================================

+This setting controls the timing of when certificate information and current grades are shown to learners.
+It should be used for self-paced courses planning to offer certificate runs multiple times during the course.
+Possible values are ``end``, ``early_no_info``, and ``early_with_info``.

+The default value for this setting is ``"end"``.

-This setting should be used for self-paced courses planning to offer certificate runs multiple times during the course. end (default): Displays this certificate information to all students after the course end date. early_no_info (recommended for self-paced courses or courses with multiple certificate runs): Displays certificate links and scores to passing students as soon as certificates are generated.
-Students who have not yet achieved a passing score see nothing on their dashboard until course ends.
+If the value for this setting is "end", certificate information is displayed to all learners after the course end date.

+If the value for this setting is "early_no_info", certificate links and scores are shown to eligible learners as soon as certificates are generated.
+Learners who have not yet achieved a passing grade do not see any certificate information on their dashboard until the course ends.
+This setting is recommended for self-paced courses or courses with multiple certificate runs.

-early_with_info: Displays certificate information and current score to all students as soon as certificates are generated for the first time.
-Note: This should be used sparingly.
-Students may be confused if they see a score generated in the middle of a self-paced or long format course run even if they have more time to improve score and achieve a passing grade.
+If the value for this setting is "early_with_info", certificate links and scores are shown to all learners as soon as certificates are generated for the first time.

+.. note:: This setting should be used rarely.
+Learners might be confused if they see a score on their dashboard in the middle of a self-paced or long format course run, and when they might have time remaining to improve their score and achieve a passing grade.

 ==================================
 Cosmetic Course Display Price